-It is anticipated that the Evidence Report with be submitted to the Department of Planning and Environmental Appeals in the first half of 2025.
-This is an approximate six- to-nine-month delay to the original work programme set out in the 2023 Development Plan Scheme.
+It is anticipated that the Evidence Report with be submitted to the Department of Planning and Environmental Appeals in April 2025.
+This is an approximate 6-month delay to the original work programme set out in the 2023 Development Plan Scheme.
 This delay has occurred for the following reasons: